 Entering correct information at the start of each patient interaction—prior to providing care—is one of the most critical steps in the revenue cycle process.
 Yet, this step relies on front-end staff who receive the lowest compensation and who may be the least incentivized to be diligent with monotonous work.
 Add in the nature of interfacing with the public, often with patients who are in pain and may be less than polite, and it can be easy for front-end staff to feel underappreciated quickly.

 Patients are already increasingly utilizing telehealth services and using online portals and apps to schedule their care appointments and communicate needs to providers.
-Capturing insurance card information via these tools should be the new normal.
-Accuracy rates will go up, denials rates will decline and the entire healthcare system will become healthier.
+Capturing insurance information via these tools should be the new normal.
+Accuracy rates will go up, denials rates will decline, and the entire healthcare system will become healthier.